Birch Pillow Review

 If you press your hand down on the Birch Pillow and quickly pull it away, it’ll bounce back almost immediately.
 Thanks to the latex foam which is naturally a little bouncy, and special construction of the curly wool, it’s an incredibly responsive pillow.

 Compare that to the Brooklyn Bedding Pillow (Ventilated Memory Foam), where the imprint of your hand will linger for a few additional seconds before it slowly decompresses.
 That’s certainly not an experience you’ll have with the Birch Pillow.

 If you’re unfamiliar with loft, it’s basically the height of your entire pillow both compressed and or decompressed.
 The loft of a decompressed Birch Pillow is approximately 5”, and it goes down to about 2.5”-3” when you rest your head on it.
 So what exactly does that mean in terms of sleeper types?

 If you’re a side sleeper, you generally want a pillow with more loft to support your neck and to make sure it’s in proper alignment with your spine.
 You should essentially be able to run a straight line from your nose, all the way down to your belly button.

-Back sleepers usually want a little more loft in their pillow, but could get away with a little less loft than a side sleeper.
+Back sleepers usually want a tad bit more loft in their pillow, but could get away with a little less than a side sleeper.
 They just want to make sure their neck is supported, and in a proper “C” curve.
 After testing out the Birch mattress with several back sleepers at The Slumber Yard, we think it works pretty well for them.